Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 California Fan Palm (Washingtonia filifera).
 Photo by Wiki Commons.

-The California Fan Palm, also known as Washingtonia filifera, is native to North America.
-It is very widely grown as an ornamental landscape tree in Arizona, Mexico and California.
-It can tolerate considerable cold in dry climate, but is not as good tolerating cold under wet conditions.
+The California Fan Palm, also referred to as Washingtonia filifera, is native to North America.
+It is commonly cultivated as an ornamental landscape tree in Arizona, Mexico, and California.
+While it can withstand considerable cold in dry climates, it is less tolerant of cold in wet conditions.

 6. Chinese Fan Palm Tree (Livistona chinensis)